 Use of one strap causes one side of the body to bear the weight of the backpack.
 By wearing two shoulder straps, the weight of the backpack is better distributed.

-2 – Pay close attention to the way the backpack is positioned on the back
+2 – Pay attention to where the backpack is positioned on the back

 It should rest evenly in the middle of the back.
 Shoulder straps should be adjusted to allow the child to put on and take off the backpack without difficulty and allow free movement of the arms.
 Straps should not be too loose, and the backpack should not extend below the low back.